 For the message digest that protects the certificate integrity, known-weak signatures or hash functions, such as MD5, MUST NOT be used in new certificates.
-Note that modern hashes, such as SHA-256, are not supported by the majority of OpenSSL versions in use, so SHA1 is currently the only RECOMMENDED value.
+The current most secure hash function that is supported by the entire target audience of the CA SHOULD be used, but at least SHA-1 or better MUST be used2.